AEW Dynamite preview: The latest lineup for Wednesday's TBS show - Pro Wrestling Dot Net

 The following matches are advertised for Wednesday’s AEW Dynamite television show.

+-Orange Cassidy, Adam Cole, Roderick Strong, and Bandido vs. Daniel Garcia.
+Jake Hager, Matt Menard, and Angelo Parker

-Powell’s POV: Dynamite will be live from Sunrise, Florida at FLA Live Arena.
+Powell’s POV: When, er, if Allin and Perry win, they will be added to the AEW World Championship match at Double Or Nothing.
+Dynamite will be live from Baltimore, Maryland at CFG Bank Arena.
 Next week’s AEW Rampage will be taped the same night.
 Join me for our weekly live review as Dynamite airs Wednesday on TBS at 7CT/8ET (the show will be live from coast-to-coast).
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members (including our Patreon subscribers).

 Be the first to comment